covid19-hg/covid19hg/src/pages/index.md

   blurbs:
     - image: /img/world-map.png
       text: >
-        Phase 1: Planning and collaboration.
+        Objective 1: Collaboration.
 In the coming days and  weeks, we hope to join forces with as many research partners as possible.
 The covid19hg initiative is currently comprised of over thirty partners including biobanks, universities, research institutes, and industry